Locals' views on German Tesla plant irreconcilable as production start faces delay | DW | 03.05.2021

-Since Tesla announced the building of a Gigafactory near Berlin, construction has been accompanied by encouragement and protests.
+Since Tesla announced the building of a Gigafactory near Berlin, construction has been accompanied by support and protests.
 Tesla's recent decision to make the plant even bigger has widened the rift among locals.

-This is how Tesla's Gigafactory near Berlin is expected to look like.
-It will produce half a million electric cars per year
+Tesla's Gigafactory, expected to look like this once construction is done, will produce half a million electric cars per year

+"When I was here two weeks ago, there was nothing, and now it's almost finished."
+He shook his head in both admiration and disbelief.

-"I don't know exactly what all of this is for, but the whole thing seems so well-organized by Tesla," the man's female companion added.
+"I don't know exactly what all of this is for, but the whole thing seems so well-organized by Tesla," added the man's female companion.
 "This will really be something big for us here in Brandenburg, after having seen so many other projects eventually going down the drain."

-Tesla's Gigafactory will indeed be big by definition, but the facility near Berlin will be even larger than originally planned after an amended building application by Tesla now includes the addition of the world's largest battery cell production plant — alongside the electric-car-producing factory.
+Tesla's Gigafactory will indeed be big by definition, but the facility near Berlin will be even larger than originally planned.
+An amended building application by Tesla now includes the addition of the world's largest battery cell production plant — alongside the electric-car factory.

-Pamela Eichmann heads the Grünheide/Mark regional branch of the Social Democrats, who have been supporting the Tesla project from the get-go.
+Pamela Eichmann heads the Grünheide/Mark regional branch of the center-left Social Democratic Party, which has been supporting the Tesla project from the get-go.

 "Who knew about us before?
 Almost no one," she told DW.
 "The whole region can look forward to new opportunities of development now thanks to the Tesla project which has really put Grünheide on the map globally."